 What are you doing to build your referral business?
 If you’re like most of the clients we serve at OutboundEngine, the best leads and sales come from referrals.

-If you’re in real estate, most of your business is already referral-based, so I know this hits home with a lot of you.
-I’m sure you’re aware that referrals don’t just happen, either.
-Three things take place before you get your hands on that referred lead:
+You’re probably aware that referrals usually don’t just happen, either.
+Three things typically take place before you get your hands on that referred lead:

-1) You provide excellent service to a customer, which builds a positive reputation up front so they actually want to send business your way (if you’re not doing this, you’re free to skip the rest of this post).
+1) You provide excellent service to a customer, which builds a positive reputation up front so they actually want to send business your way.

 2) That person can recall you at a moment’s notice and drops your name in conversation when the opportunity presents itself.

 3) Finally, the person receiving your name takes action to get in touch with you.

 Obviously building your credibility throughout the business transaction is something that’s very much in your control.
 And while it might seem that those last two things are out of your control, they’re not; ignoring them will quietly kill your referral business.

 Silence Is Deadly

 Selling to referral leads is common sense (and much easier than cold leads), but they first have to get referred to you.
 And before you’re even able to ask past clients for leads, there are indirect forces already at work destroying your chances for referral business.
 It’s not what you’re doing that’s the problem… it’s what you’re not doing that’s ultimately hurting you:

 - Not continuing to build past client relationships